vulsdoc/vuls/docs/main-features.md

         - If you don't want the central Vuls server to connect to each server by SSH, you can use Vuls in the Local Scan mode.
 - **Dynamic** Analysis
     - It is possible to acquire the state of the server by connecting via SSH and executing the command
-        - Vuls warns when the scan target server was updated the kernel etc. but not restarting it.
+    - Vuls warns not-restarting-processes which updated before but not restarting yet and detects processes affecting software update in advance.
 - Scan middleware that are not included in OS package management
     - Scan middleware, programming language libraries and framework for vulnerability
     - Support software registered in CPE